badlogic/marioslab-site/site/posts/rendering-like-its-1996/dont-be-square/index.bt.md

 ## Drawing horizontal lines

 With our housekeeping out of the way, it's time to get back to the actual goal of this post: drawing rectangles.
 But first, we need to learn how to draw horizontal lines.
-Teheh.
+Wax on, wax off.

 We define a horizontal line by a start point `(x1, y)` and an end point `(x2, y)`, where `x1 <= x2`.
 Since it's a horizontal line, the y-coordinate is the same for both points.
 The line covers all the pixels including and in-between the start and end point.

 > **Note:** Translating a "mathematical" representation of something to pixels on a raster is what's actually called "rasterization".
-An infinitely precise thing is boiled down to and approximated by a bunch of colored squares in a grid.
+An infinitely precise thing is boiled down to and approximated by a bunch of colored squares in a raster.

 A few example horizontal lines on a small 16x12 raster.